Lincoln Alexander: Early life and education

 Alexander was born on January 21, 1922, in a row house on Draper Street near Front Street and Spadina Avenue in Toronto, Ontario.
 He was the eldest son of Mae Rose (née Royale), who immigrated from Jamaica, and Lincoln McCauley Alexander Sr., a carpenter by trade who worked as a porter on the Canadian Pacific Railway, who had come to Canada from St. Vincent and the Grenadines.
 Lincoln had a younger brother Hughie, born in 1924, and an older half-brother Ridley "Bunny" Wright, born to his mother in 1920 prior to her marriage to his father.
-Bunny was never accepted by Lincoln Sr. and was not allowed in Joe's house.

 Alexander went to Earl Grey Public School where he was the only Black child in his kindergarten class.
 He noted in his memoir that he "never raced home from school and cried" but earned the respect of his classmates, sometimes by fighting.
 This taught him "to always walk tall, and with a certain bearing, so people knew I meant business".
 In his 2006 memoir, Go to School, You're a Little Black Boy, Alexander recalled: "Blacks at that time made up a sliver-thin portion of the city's population, and racial prejudice abounded."
 When the family moved to the east end of Toronto, and he attended Riverdale Collegiate, Alexander knew only three Black families.
 "The scene in Toronto at that time wasn't violent, though you had to know your place and govern yourself accordingly."

-His family was religious and enjoyed a social life centered on regularly attending a Baptist church in downtown Toronto.
+His family was religious and enjoyed a social life centred on regularly attending a Baptist church in downtown Toronto.
 His father was a stern disciplinarian who wanted his son to play the piano.
 Alexander preferred various sports, including track, soccer, hockey, softball, and boxing; he never learned to swim.
 His size made him uncoordinated so he was not a natural athlete.

 As a teen Alexander's mother moved to Harlem with his half-brother Ridley after his father beat her violently.
 Lincoln and his brother Hughie were cared for by Sadie and Rupert Downes until his mother could send for one of them.
 She chose Lincoln; Hughie remained with the Downes family and the brothers grew apart.

 In New York he attended DeWitt Clinton High School, the only member of his family to do so.
 He recalled in his memoir, "[G]iven the message about education that had been pounded into my head since I was a young child, the fact those kids didn’t go to school was an eye-opener for me."
 As a black community, Harlem allowed him to find role models who worked at jobs that did not involve manual labour.